The Allocation of Capital Goods

 Participants

-Avatar for Jason Avatar for system Avatar for Anders
+Avatar for system Avatar for Jason Avatar for Anders